DarkAtra/v-rising-discord-bot-companion/README.md

 ﻿# V Rising Discord Bot Companion

-This BepInEx plugin for V Rising Servers adds an additional Http Endpoint to the server's `ServerWebAPISystem`.
+This BepInEx plugin for V Rising Servers adds additional http endpoints to the server's `ServerWebAPISystem`.
+This allows you to expose additional information about players, such as the current gear level.

 ## Endpoints